AdobeDocs/advertising.en/help/search-social-commerce/admin/conversion-metrics/conversion-tag-google.md

    1. Click **[!UICONTROL Generate]**.

-After you create the tag, implement it on the websites from which you want to track the conversion metric.
+After you create the tag, copy it and implement it on the websites from which you want to track the conversion metric.
 See "Installing the Google tag" in the Google Ads help to "[2.
 Set up your Google tag](https://support.google.com/google-ads/answer/12215519)."

+Once you implement the tag on your website and the tag is fired, [!DNL Google Ads] starts recording conversions on the website.
+Adobe Advertising syncs the conversion as 3 corresponding conversions – Count, Value and Cross-Device.
+The display name convention is as follows:
+Count – CT_<Conversion Name in Google>
+Value - <Conversion Name in Google>
+Cross-Device - XD_<Conversion Name in Google>

 ## Conversion tag settings {#conversion-tag-settings-google}